Treasure Island

 “Came back from where?”

-“When he left with all the horses that time and then came back.”
+“When he left with all the horses that time and came back.
+Do you think he buried something in the hole for God?”

-Siobhan dried her hands on her apron.
+Siobhan Foyle rubbed her hands clean on her apron.
 “Show me where that is,” she said.
 The widow and her daughter walked out of the kitchen, across the yard, and behind the barn.
-It was early in the morning, the bottom half of the sun still in the ocean.
+It was early evening, the sun arcing away from them.

-A black-coated red fox was digging, stopping, listening, and digging again.
-He had long, thin legs, a lean lithe frame, pointed nose and bushy tail.
-They eat everything, rats, mice, voles, lizards, rabbits and hares, birds, fruits, and bugs.
-The foxes on their shoreline ate fish and crabs.
+A red fox was digging, stopping, listening, and digging again.
+The animal had long, thin legs, a lean lithe frame, and pointed nose.
+His tail was bushy.
+Foxes ate everything, rats, mice, voles, lizards, rabbits and hares, birds, fruits, and bugs.
+Those on the shoreline ate fish and crabs.
+There wasn’t anything that wasn’t grist for their mill.

-“When he stops to listen, he’s listening for a rat or a mouse digging underground,” Siobhan said.
+“When he stops to listen, he’s listening for a mouse or a rat underground,” Siobhan said.

 The fox cocked his head.
-“I know you’re down there,” he said to himself.
+“I know you’re down there,” he announced to whatever was down there.
 “You can’t get away.”
 He dug deeper, not trying to be quiet.
-He knew he could dig faster than whatever rodent was soon going to be breakfast.
+He knew he could dig faster than whatever rodent was soon going to be his breakfast could tunnel to safety.

-He was the size of a medium-sized dog.
-It was a tod, a man fox.
-The vixen was probably in the nesting chamber with their pups.
+The tod was the size of a medium-sized dog.
+His vixen was probably in the nesting chamber with their pups.
 They lived in the dunes, in burrows they dug for the family.
-There were three four five ways of getting into and out of the den in case predators snuck in trying to eat the pups.
-The fox husband and wife stored groceries there, pushing it under piles of leaves, spending most of the day in the safe and sound, searching for food at night.
+There were always several ways of getting into and out of the den in the event predators snuck in trying to eat the pups.
+The tod and vixen stored grub there, pushing it under piles of leaves, spending most of the day in the safe and sound, searching for more food mostly at night.

-The fox looked up at Maggie and Siobhan.
-She knew they could see as well as cats, their vertically slit pupils glinting.
+The fox looked up.
+Siobhan knew they could see as well as cats, their vertically slit pupils glinting.
 If he yipped and turned to go, he would be gone in a flash.
-They were by far the fastest animals on the island.
+They were practically the fastest animals on the island.
 Many people thought they were cunning.
 Some people thought they had magical powers.
 Whatever spells they could cast never helped when a coyote was tracking them.

-When the fox got his Norway rat, he trotted off with it.
+When the fox finally got his mouse, he trotted off with it.
 Siobhan went into the barn and brought back a shovel.
-Maggie pointed at the spot to dig.
+Maggie pointed at the spot where to dig.
 Ten minutes later her mother had a dirty leather tobacco pouch in her hands.
-She knocked the loose dirt off it and walked to the house, Maggie trailing behind.
-They sat on the porch facing Murphy’s Cove.
-When she opened the pouch and reached inside, her hand brought out money in bundles held together by elastic bands.
+She knocked the loose dirt off it and walked to the house, Maggie trailing behind her.
+They sat on the porch facing Foyle’s Cove.
+When she opened the pouch and reached inside it, her hand brought out money in bundles held together by elastic bands.
 She had never seen elastic bands before and never seen that much money, either.
-When she finished counting it there was $10,500.00 in her lap.
+When she finished counting it there was $7,000.00 in her lap.

 It was all in fifty-dollar Dominion of Canada bills.
-Mercury was on the front holding a map of British North America, along with a harbor, ships, and a train in the background.
+The god Mercury was on the front holding a map of British North America, along with drawings of a harbor, ships, and a train in the background.
 “50 Dollars Payable at Montreal” was printed on the back.
 Montreal was where her husband had sold his horses.

-A two-man horse and buggy were coming down the road, except there were three people in the buggy, a man and a woman and a one-year-old girl.
+“Somebody is coming,” Maggie said.
+A two-man horse and buggy was coming down the road, except there were three people in the buggy.
+There were a man and a woman and a one-year-old girl.

 “It’s Clara and Hugh come down from Clifton with their new-born,” Siobhan said as the buggy got closer.
-Her children were on the porch watching.
-She stuffed the cash money back into the leather pouch and handed it to Billy, her oldest son.
+The rest of her children were on the porch watching.
+She stuffed the cash money back into the leather pouch and handed it to Kieran Jr., her oldest son.
 “Go to my bedroom and wait for me there.
-Keep this on your lap until I come for it.”
+Keep this in your hands and on your lap until I come for it.”

 “Lucy is a lovely name, but she looks like an Annie to me,” Siobhan said.